 Day 4 in Athens – The Saronic Islands

-If you are planning on staying longer here.
+During your vacation to Athens Greece, if you are planning on staying longer here.
 Athens is the gateway to the islands with the closest being the Saronic Islands.
 I spent 2.5 weeks exploring these islands and recommend them for solo travel.
 If you’re unsure which one to visit, here’s a quick summary of them all.